Paul Ben-Haim

+Paul Ben-Haim (or Paul Ben-Chaim, פאול בן חיים; 5 July 1897 – 14 January 1984) was an Israeli composer.

+Biography

-Paul Ben-Haim (or Paul Ben-Chaim, Hebrew: פאול בן חיים) (5 July 1897 – 14 January 1984) was an Israeli composer.
-Born Paul Frankenburger in Munich, Germany, he studied composition with Friedrich Klose and he was assistant conductor to Bruno Walter and Hans Knappertsbusch from 1920 to 1924.
+Paul Frankenburger (later Ben-Haim) was born in Munich, Germany.
+He studied composition with Friedrich Klose and he was assistant conductor to Bruno Walter and Hans Knappertsbusch from 1920 to 1924.
 He served as conductor at Augsburg from 1924 to 1931, and afterwards devoted himself to teaching and composition, including teaching at the Shulamit Conservatory in Tel Aviv, Israel.